 Because this villain is . . . something else.

 Scene #3: The First Confrontation

-It’s that moment when the two rivals size each other up, the coin toss before the football game, the handshake before the political debate.
-The moment when your villain and hero meet face-to-face for the first time is a wonderful opportunity to show us why your villain will be a good foil for your hero.
+Consider this the coin toss before the football game, the handshake before the political debate.
+It’s when your villain and hero meet face-to-face for the first time, and in these minutes, the protagonist gets a personal look at how dangerous the villain really is.

 Scene #4: The Hero’s Temporary Defeat